hallgren/eventsourcing/README.md

 ### Unexported aggregate properties

-As unexported properties on a struct is not possible to serialize there is the same limitation on aggregates.
+As unexported properties on a struct are not possible to serialize there is the same limitation on aggregates.
 To fix this there are optional callback methods that can be added to the aggregate struct.

 ```go